 - Tenderness of the tongue may also be experienced (should also disappear in 2-3 weeks)

 So to cut a long story short, would I recommend the ZQuiet Solution to anyone who wishes to kick that snoring habit.
 The answer is a resounding YES.
 I do believe it’s clear that the device is definitely well-suited to its overall objective: ie. helping the wearer get some quality sleep.
+If this meets your criteria, go ahead and buy via the link below.
+Note that the link below may generate revenue for the site when a purchase is made which helps keep us up and running!

 Have you used this product before?
 What was your experience like?
 I would love to hear your insight and experience, so don’t hesitate to drop a comment below.